What is futuristic Radical architecture ?

 It has been designed in the way that it represents waves.
 The objective of the structure is to give access to the people who could then admire the banks of the Tajo river with scenic views.

 Location: Belém, Lisbon

 Architects: Lund Hagem

 This designer’s home is a masterpiece that is characterized by the roof and the location it is placed.

-This project is based in the protected natural area.
+This radical architecture is based in the protected natural area.
 The idea was to create a panoramic view of the sea.

 Architects have used the natural rocks, their structure and incorporated them in house design.
 Home is built with the use of pure materials.

 Location: Sandefjord, Norway